vue-styleguidist/vue-styleguidist/docs/docs/Documenting.md

 ## Usage examples and Readme files

-Vue styleguidist will look for any `Readme.md` or `ComponentName.md` files in the component’s folder and display them.
+Vue styleguidist will look for any `Readme.md` or `ComponentName.md` files in the component's folder and display them.
 Any code block with a language tag of `vue`, `js`, `jsx`, `javascript` or `html` will be rendered as a Vue component with an interactive playground.

 If you want to ignore the readme file for one component, use the `@example [none]` doclet.
 Use this when multiple components in the same folder share a `ReadMe` file.
 This will prevent the examples from being rendered multiple times.